 The research incentive scheme, established in November 2001, rewards those successful in obtaining research grants that carry overheads.
 The scheme permits the principal investigator of such grants to spend a percentage of the overheads earned on those grants.
 Funds are allocated in October each year on the basis of overheads earned in the preceding financial year.
+The scheme is administered by the Finance Manager.

 Eligible expenditure and funds expiry